-Subsequently, terms of the Credit Facility were modified at various times between fiscal 2018 and fiscal 2022.
+Subsequently, terms of the Credit Facility were modified at various times between fiscal 2018 and fiscal 2023.
 Such amendments (i) amended various definitions, (ii) waived a technical default in May 2020 which was triggered by exceeding the capital expenditure limit, (iii) increased borrowing capacity and (iv) extended the maturity date.
 The Ninth Amendment to the Credit Facility in April 2021 eliminated the term loan and equipment loan.
 The Tenth Amendment to the Credit Agreement in December 2022 modified certain covenants related to commodity hedging, consented to the dissolution of immaterial subsidiaries and implemented changes related to the discontinuation of LIBOR.
-The revolving line of credit matures in April 2024.
+The Eleventh Amendment to the Credit Facility, effective July 26, 2023, extended the maturity date by one year, from April 2, 2024 to April 2, 2025.

-The maximum borrowing capacity under the revolving line of credit is \$20.0 million.
+The maximum borrowing capacity under the revolving line of credit is currently \$20.0 million.
 Interest on borrowings under the revolving line of credit, as well as loan advances thereunder, accrues at a rate, at our election at the time of borrowing, equal to (i) the secured overnight financing rate as administered by the Federal Reserve Bank of New York plus 2.00% or (ii) 1.00% plus the alternate base rate, as defined in the Credit Facility.
-In April 2020, all then-outstanding amounts under the revolving line of credit were repaid and the interest rate applicable to borrowings under the revolving line of credit was 4.5%.

 The Credit Facility is secured by all of our assets (other than real property and certain other property excluded pursuant to the terms of the Credit Facility) and requires us to maintain three financial covenants: a fixed charge coverage ratio, a leverage ratio and a minimum tangible net worth requirement.
 The Credit Facility also contains various covenants relating to limitations on indebtedness, acquisitions, mergers, consolidations, the sale of properties and liens.
-As a result of the limitations contained in the Credit Facility, certain of the net assets on our consolidated balance sheet as of December 25, 2022 are restricted in use.
+As a result of the limitations contained in the Credit Facility, certain of the net assets on our consolidated balance sheet as of December 31, 2023 are restricted in use.
 The Credit Facility contains other customary covenants, representations and events of default.

-As of December 25, 2022, there was no outstanding balance under the Credit Facility.
-As of December 25, 2022, we were in compliance with all covenants under the Credit Facility.
-See "Long-Term Debt" in Note 11 to our consolidated financial statements included elsewhere in this Annual Report for additional details related to our Credit Facility.
+As of December 31, 2023, there was no outstanding balance under the Credit Facility, and we were in compliance with all covenants under the Credit Facility.
+See "Long-Term Debt" in Note 13 to our consolidated financial statements included elsewhere in this Annual Report for additional details related to our Credit Facility.